DearHunter/WDILesson/notes.md

 ## And Remember
-* Symbols are more effiecent than strings, so they make great key values
+* Symbols are more efficient than strings, so they make great key values